 Recently, Nine Dot Connects, a printed circuit board centric organization, became the national VAR for SOLIDWORKS PCB.
 With that came the opportunity to explore the mechanical side of design in our effort to better understand and prepare for the future of mechatronic design.
 Like the old saying, ‘Can’t see the forest for the trees’, this insight into the mechanical domain gave us the opportunity to step back and see the electrical design flow from afar.
 It became apparent, when compared to mechanical libraries, the PCB library structure is complicated by several factors, some by the very nature of electrical design, and others are self-inflicted by the PCB industry.
 Continue reading When it comes to libraries, maybe it’s time to take a page from the mechanical folks!

-Though STEP files are critical in collaboration between MCAD and ECAD, an important issue has become more significant as of late.
-Because there are many ways for you, the electronics designer, to obtain STEP files, it is difficult (if not impossible) to know what tool was used, or more importantly if the STEP file was tested against any rule set.
-This is not just true for components that may have been pulled from 3DContentCentral.com.
-Anyone can make a STEP model contribution to the site.
-Also such components can be provided by OEMs who then, provide them to suppliers, such as DigiKey and Mouser.
+Though STEP files are critical in collaboration between MCAD, such as SOLIDWORKS CAD, and ECAD, such as SOLDIWORKS PCB, an important issue has become more significant as of late.
+Because there are many ways for an electronics designer to obtain STEP files, it is difficult (if not impossible) to know what tool was used, or more importantly if the STEP file was validated.
+This is not just true for components that may have been downloaded from 3DContentCentral.com.
+Also such components can be provided by OEMs who then, provide them to suppliers, such as Digi-Key and Mouser.

 This article’s argument for mechanical engineering involvement in PCB design is specific to the layout.
 The schematics and circuit design such as power, analog, and digital belong to the electrical engineering domain and this area requires classroom and lab experience which one would expect from a degreed electrical program.
 It is not to say that a mechanical engineer cannot do circuit design.
 More so, we envision a future in which academia offers degrees in mechatronic design.
 Under the current circumstances, this industry is notorious for making gross assumptions about an engineer’s capabilities and we wish not to propagate the belief that a mechanical engineer can do the whole PCB design based on their degree alone unless they have been exposed to circuit design during their undergraduate career. – Paul Taubman